Niels-Bohr-Institute-XNS-StructBiophys/BayesFit/README.md

 # BayesFit
-Fitting program for refining analytical models with small-angle scattering data using Bayesian refinement.
+Program for fitting analytical models to small-angle scattering data using Bayesian refinement.

 ## Citing the program
 If you use the BayesFit software in your work, please cite: